Santosh379/ManoMitra-AI/README.md

 ManoMitra is an AI-powered mental wellness companion that provides empathetic emotional support, journaling, and relaxation tools through natural conversation.

-It is built using Flask, Google Gemini API, and an emotion-based frontend design.
-The app helps users manage stress, express emotions safely, and build mindful habits through AI-guided interaction.
+Built using Flask, the Google Gemini API, and an emotion-driven frontend, this app helps users manage stress, express emotions safely, and build mindful habits through AI-guided interactions.
+It leverages Gemini’s sentiment analysis to visualize emotional trends, generate mood-based graphs, and adapt the interface dynamically to the user’s emotions.

 ---